Phase II Watershed Implementation Plan: Reforestation Efforts

 How much space is required for planting?

-For rural reforestations, the County is interested in areas of one acre or larger.
+For rural reforestations, the County is interested in open areas (i.e. without trees or infrastructure) of one acre or larger available for planting.
 Preferably, this area should be open space (lawn or grass).
-However, landowners can still request areas smaller than one acre or larger fragmented areas to be evaluated for feasibility of planting.

-For urban reforestation, planting street-side trees in the median/right-of-way is an excellent space to consider planting a new urban tree.
-However, certain specifications must be met to ensure both long-term survival and that tree root systems and canopies do not interfere with sidewalks, driver visibility, existing infrastructure, or utilities.
+For urban reforestation, planting street-side trees in the median/right-of-way must meet certain specifications to ensure both long-term survival and that tree root systems and canopies do not interfere with sidewalks, driver visibility, existing infrastructure, or utilities.
 Ideal areas are:

 - At least six feet wide between the curb and sidewalk and 30 feet from any buildings or existing infrastructure.
-Additionally, the County will install root barriers in areas between six and eight feet to protect sidewalks from breakage by tree roots.
+The County will install root barriers in areas between six and eight feet to protect sidewalks from breakage by tree roots.

 - Not located under overhead power lines.

 These guidelines may vary based on tree species.
 The County will also consider planting street-side trees in private front yards with the permission of homeowners where medians are absent when the plantings are part of a larger community-wide project.
-However, planting areas must meet additional structural and safety criteria, which will be determined by the County after a visit to the site.
+However, planting areas must meet additional structural and safety criteria, which will be determined after a site visit.

 How are tree species selected?
 Can I pick the species planted?